voila-dashboards/voila/docs/source/customize.rst

 ==================

 Since Voilà needs to start a new jupyter kernel and execute the requested notebook in this kernel for every connection, this would lead to a long waiting time before the widgets can be displayed in the browser.
-To reduce this waiting time, especially for the heavy notebooks, users can activate the preheating kernel option of Voilà.
+To reduce this waiting time, especially for heavy notebooks, users can activate the preheating kernel option of Voilà.

 .. warning::
    Because preheated kernels are not executed on request, this feature is incompatible with the `prelaunch-hook` functionality.

 This option will enable two features:

 - A pool of kernels is started for each notebook and kept in standby, then the notebook is executed in every kernel of its pool.
 When a new client requests a kernel, the preheated kernel in this pool is used and another kernel is started asynchronously to refill the pool.
 - The HTML version of the notebook is rendered in each preheated kernel and stored, when a client connects to Voila, under some conditions, the cached HTML is served instead of re-rendering the notebook.